 tons of CO2 a year

-We plan to open our renewable energy plant during Summer 2018 when it will generate just over 41MW of green electricity which is enough to supply 78,000 homes and save over 150,000 tons of CO2 every year.
+We plan to open our renewable energy plant during Winter 2018 when it will generate just over 41MW of green electricity which is enough to supply 78,000 homes and save over 150,000 tons of CO2 every year.
 It’s difficult to visualise how much that is but would look the same as 250,000 really big hot air balloons and the saving is equal to 1.75 million plane flights to Paris.